mlabs-haskell/catalyst-funded-projects/Fund9/Apropos/README.md

 ## Progress Report

+### December 2022

+Over the last month, some fundamental considerations of the Apropos project were revisted - part of the project reboot following the pause mentioned last month.
+Specifically, this included:

+* addressing repo under-documentation
+* reliance on StrictData
+* handling undefined data
+* compliance with our internal style guide
+* the repo structure and dependence on the Hedgehog library
+* the broader object of the project

+That said, the main updates are likely that a reconfigured version of the Plutus.Simple.Model has been merged, and type formatting was readressed.

 ### November 2022

 The Apropos project was rebooted last month after a successful Fund9 campaign.
 Since then, the repo has been refactored to support GHC 9 and it currently builds with GHC 9.2.
 This is an encouraging development as this was an early milestone of the Fund9 proposal.